 How it works

 The process begins with a pump that sends water into a water block, which replaces the heat sink in a traditional fan setup.
-As water absorbs thermal energy, it is passed to a heat exchange (usually a radiator) where a fan then blows the heat out of the computer, and the cycle starts again.
+As water absorbs thermal energy, it's passed to a heat exchange (usually a radiator) where a fan blows the heat out of the computer, and the cycle starts again.